swlasse/hyde-x/README.md

     # Other social-like sidebar links
-    rss = false  # switch to true to enable RSS icon link flattr = ""  # populate with your flattr uid
+    rss = false  # switch to true to enable RSS icon link
 ```

 ### Built-in colour themes